-For the majority of house hunters out there you will end up choosing between an FHA home loan or a Conventional home loan.
-Since this is most likely one of the biggest decisions you will make financially, we will go through a recent loan experience so that you can make an informed and educated decision about your home purchase.
+For the majority of house hunters out there you will end up choosing between an FHA home loan and a Conventional home loan.
+Since this is one of the biggest decisions you will make financially, we will go through a recent loan experience so that you can make an informed and educated decision about your home purchase.

 How Can The FHA Assist Me In Buying A Home?

 Back in the spring of 2014, my wife and I bought a home in Atlanta.
 It was our second time buying a home, so we knew what to expect with the loan process and mortgage options facing us.
 Up till now we had used a conventional mortgage since our credit was pretty good.

 We decided to try a different option and explore the FHA loan program.
 Since our credit score took a a hit due to having high balances on our credit cards and because of the 3.5% down payment and flexible credit score requirements, it seemed like a more reasonable option.
 Before we made this decision, we took the time to review the pros and cons of Conventional vs. FHA loans.
 We researched a few different mortgage sites and even talked with a few mortgage brokers to see what loan products would be the best fit.

 Simply put the FHA loan is a government insured loan from the Federal Housing Administration.
 When you go to take out a loan for this program, you have to do it through an FHA-approved lender.